The representation of spacetime through time functions: A definition of spacetime

 The property of Prop.\ \ref{strp} implies that of Prop.\ \ref{wekp}, it is sufficient to use the antisymmetry of $\le$ and take $C=\{p,q\}$, noting that if $J(p,q)\ne \emptyset$ then $p\le q$ and $J(p,q)=J(\{p,q\})$.

-The equivalence of these two variants seems to require further assumptions (their equivalence and use to define global hyperbolicity in the smooth manifold analogy is essentially the equivalence in \cite[Prop.\ 2.21]{minguzzi17} which uses a {\em proper cone structure} assumption).
+The equivalence of these two variants generally requires further assumptions (their equivalence and use to define global hyperbolicity in the smooth manifold analogy is essentially the equivalence in \cite[Prop.\ 2.21]{minguzzi17} which uses a {\em proper cone structure} assumption).

 In the theory of closed ordered spaces the property of {\em $k$-preservation} \cite{minguzzi12d}---for each compact subset $K\subset X$, $i(K)\cap d(K)$ is compact---has been proposed to define global hyperbolicity.
 It is clearly equivalent to the property of Prop.\ \ref{strp} for weakly stable spacetimes (as for them $d$ is finite).